kovzol/lego-linkages/README.md

 | 1       | Dec 2017 |         1         |         2          |         2           |           4            |         3          |         1         |          -          |         2          |     9     |     1     |     -     |
 | 2       | Feb 2019 |         1         |         2          |         2           |           4            |         3          |         1         |          -          |          2          |     9     |     1     |     1     |
 | 3       | Jun 2019 |         1         |         2          |         2           |           4            |         3          |         1         |          2          |         3          |     9     |     1     |     1     |

+# Acknowledgements

+* Tomás Recio (for the idea)
+* Benedek Kovács (for constructing some of the linkages in LDD)
+* Alex Mittermayr (for several ideas on the method how the linkages should be built)
+* Andreas Kiener (for minor improvement ideas)

+Many thanks for additional support to:
+* Georg Grasegger
+* Markus Hohenwarter
+* Barbara Lichtenegger
+* M. Pilar Vélez